HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ##### Preconditions and Assumptions:

-1. The Appropriateness of the request needs to be determined or access to the data is limited and there is human involvement needed to approve the release of the data:
+1. {{ site.data.base-example-list[0] }}
+1. {{ site.data.base-example-list[10] }}
+1. {{ site.data.base-example-list[11] }}
+1. {{ site.data.base-example-list[4] }}
+1. {{ site.data.base-example-list[15] }}
+1. The Patient B’s Documents referenced by Task.output are contained resources and the actual documents are base64 pdf files in the DocumentReference.content.attachment.data elements.
+By polling the Task, the Payer already has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them (documents from the resource are rendered in this example).
-1. Payer A knows the appropriate LOINC codes for searching for HbA1c test results (e.g.: 4548-5 Hemoglobin A1c/Hemoglobin.total in Blood)
+1. Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA document (34117-2 History & Physical Note)
-1. The POU is to Support health quality improvement
-1. The work queue hint is claim processing
-1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's recent HbA1c test results.
-For the actual request, the FHIR RESTful query syntax is used.
-1. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
-1. **In this example there is no matching data**
+1. {{ site.data.base-example-list[16] }}

 {% include examplebutton_default.html example="task-scenario3-basic" b_title = 'Click Here To See Example Unsuccessful Task Based Transaction' %}